 When a company or an individual enters into a lease to explore, develop, produce, and dispose of minerals from Federal or Indian lands, that company or individual agrees to pay the lessor a share in an amount or value of production from the leased lands.
-The lessee is required to report various kinds of information to the lessor relative to the disposition of the minerals, such as developing, transporting, processing, purchasing, or selling such minerals.
-The information collected includes data necessary to ensure that production is accurately valued and that royalties are appropriately paid.
+The lessee or its designee must report various kinds of information to the lessor relative to the disposition of the leased minerals.
+Such information is generally available within the records of the lessee or others involved in developing, transporting, processing, purchasing, or selling such minerals.

-If ONRR determines that a lessee has not properly reported or paid, we may issue an order to pay, a Notice of Noncompliance, or a Civil Penalty Notice requiring correct reporting or payment.
-Lessees then have a right to appeal ONRR's determination(s).
+If ONRR determines that a lessee did not properly report or pay, it may issue orders, notices of noncompliance, and civil penalty notices to compel corrective reporting, payment, or both.
+Lessees have a right to appeal ONRR's determinations.

-Regulations at 30 CFR part 1243 govern the submission of appropriate surety instruments to suspend compliance with orders or decisions and to stay the accrual of civil penalties (if the Office of Hearings and Appeals grants a lessee's petition to stay accrual of civil penalties), pending administrative appeal for Federal and Indian leases.
+Regulations under 30 CFR part 1243 govern the submission of appropriate surety instruments to suspend compliance with orders or decisions and to stay the accrual of civil penalties (if the Office of Hearings and Appeals grants a lessee's petition to stay accrual of civil penalties) pending administrative appeal for Federal and Indian leases.
 For Federal oil and gas leases, under 30 U.S.C.
-1724(l) and its implementing regulations in 30 CFR part 1243, appellants who are requesting a suspension without providing a surety must submit information to demonstrate financial solvency.
-This ICR covers the burden hours associated with submitting financial statements or surety instruments required to stay an ONRR order, decision, or accrual of civil penalties.
+1724(l) and its implementing regulations under 30 CFR part 1243, an appellant requesting a suspension without providing a surety must submit information to demonstrate financial solvency.
+This ICR covers the burden hours associated with submitting financial statements and surety instruments required to stay an ONRR order, decision, or accrual of civil penalties.

 Stay of Payment Pending Appeal

 Title 30 CFR 1243.1 states that lessees or recipients of ONRR orders may suspend compliance with an order if they appeal under 30 CFR part 1290.
-Pending appeal, ONRR may suspend the payment requirement if the appellant submits a formal agreement of payment in case of default such as a bond or other surety; for Federal oil and gas leases, the appellant may demonstrate financial solvency.
-If the Office of Hearings and Appeals grants a lessee's, or other recipient of a Notice of Noncompliance or Civil Penalty Notice, request to stay the accrual of civil penalties under 30 CFR 1241.55(b)(2) and 1241.63(b)(2), the lessee or other recipient must post a bond or other surety; for Federal oil and gas leases, the appellant may demonstrate financial solvency.
+Pending appeal, ONRR may suspend the payment requirement if the appellant submits a formal agreement of payment in the case of default, such as a bond or other surety; for Federal oil and gas leases, the appellant may alternatively demonstrate financial solvency.
+If the Office of Hearings and Appeals grants a lessee's, or other recipient of a notice of noncompliance or civil penalty notice, request to stay the accrual of civil penalties under 30 CFR 1241.55(b)(2) Start Printed Page 16955and 1241.63(b)(2), the lessee or other recipient must post a bond or other surety.
+For Federal oil and gas leases, the appellant may alternatively demonstrate financial solvency.

-When one of the surety types is selected and put in place, appellants must maintain the surety until completion of the appeal.
-If the appeal is decided in favor of the appellant, ONRR returns the surety to the appellant.
-If the appeal is decided in favor of ONRR, then we will take action to collect the total amount due or draw down on the surety.
-We draw down on a surety if the appellant fails to comply with requirements relating to amount due, timeframe, or surety submission or resubmission.
-Whenever ONRR must draw down on a surety, we must draw down the total amount due, which is defined as unpaid principal plus the interest accrued to the projected receipt date of the surety payment.
-Appellants may refer to the Surety Instrument Posting Instructions, which are on our Web site at http://www.onrr.gov/compliance/appeals.htm.
+When an appellant selects one of the surety types and puts it in place, the appellant must maintain the surety until the appeal's completion.
+If the appeal is decided in favor of the appellant, ONRR will return the surety to the appellant.
+If the appeal is decided in favor of ONRR, then ONRR will take action to collect the total amount due or draw down on the surety.
+ONRR will draw down on a surety if the appellant fails to comply with requirements relating to the amount due, timeframe, or surety submission or resubmission.
+Whenever ONRR draws down on a surety, it reduces the total amount due, which is defined as the unpaid principal plus the interest accrued to the projected receipt date of the surety payment.
+Appellants may refer to the Surety Instrument Posting Instructions, available on our website at http://www.onrr.gov/compliance/appeals.htm.

 Forms and Other Surety Types

-Appellants may file Form ONRR-4435, Administrative Appeal Bond, which ONRR uses to secure the financial interests of the public and Indian lessors during the entire administrative and judicial appeal process.
-Under 30 CFR 1243.4, appellants are required to submit their contact and surety amount information on the bond to obtain the benefit of suspension of an obligation to comply with an order.
+An appellant may file form ONRR-4435, Administrative Appeal Bond, which ONRR uses to secure the financial interests of the public and Indian lessors during the entire administrative and judicial appeal processes.
+Under 30 CFR 1243.4, an appellant is required to submit its contact and surety amount information on the bond to obtain the benefit of suspension of an obligation to comply with an order.
 The bond must be issued by a qualified surety company that the U.S. Department of the Treasury approves (see Department of the Treasury Circular No. 570, revised periodically in the Federal Register).
-The Director for ONRR or the delegated bond-approving officer maintains these bonds in a secure facility.
-After the appeal has concluded, ONRR may release and return the bond to the appellant or collect payment on the bond.
+ONRR's Director, or the delegated bond-approving officer, maintains the bonds in a secure facility.
+After an appeal's conclusion, ONRR may release and return the bond to the appellant or collect payment on the bond.
 If collection is necessary for a remaining balance, ONRR will issue a demand for payment to the surety company with a notice to the appellant.
-We will also include all interest accrued on the affected receivable.
+ONRR will also include all interest accrued on the affected receivable.

-Appellants may choose to file form ONRR-4436, Letter of Credit, with no modifications.
-Requirements at 30 CFR 1243.4 continues to apply.
-The Director or the delegated bond-approving officer maintains the Letter of Credit (LOC) in a secure facility.
+An appellant may choose to file form ONRR-4436, Letter of Credit, with no modifications.
+Requirements under 30 CFR 1243.4 continue to apply.
+ONRR's Director, or the delegated bond-approving officer, maintains the Letter of Credit (LOC) in a secure facility.
 The appellant is responsible for verifying that the bank provides a current Fitch rating to ONRR.
-After the appeal has been concluded, we may release and return the LOC to the appellant or collect payment on the LOC.
-If collection is necessary for a remaining balance, we will issue a demand for payment, which includes all interest assessed on the affected receivable, to the bank with a notice to the appellant.
+After the appeal's conclusion, ONRR may release and return the LOC to the appellant or collect payment on the LOC.
+If collection is necessary for a remaining balance, ONRR will issue a demand for payment that includes the principal amount plus the interest assessed on the receivable, to the bank with a notice to the appellant.

-Appellants may choose to secure a debt by requesting to use a Certificate of Deposit (CD) from a bank with the required minimum rating and submitting form ONRR-4437, Assignment of Certificate of Deposit.
-Requirements at 30 CFR 1243.4 continues to apply.
-Appellants must file the request with ONRR prior to the invoice due date.
-We will accept a book-entry CD that explicitly assigns the CD to the Director.
-If collection of the CD is necessary for an unpaid balance, we will return unused CD funds to the appellant after total settlement of the appealed issues, including applicable interest charges.
+An appellant may choose to secure a debt by requesting to use a Certificate of Deposit (CD) from a bank with the required minimum rating and submitting form ONRR-4437, Assignment of Certificate of Deposit.
+Requirements under 30 CFR 1243.4 continue to apply.
+The appellant must file the request with ONRR prior to the invoice due date.
+ONRR will accept a book-entry CD that explicitly assigns the CD to ONRR's Director.
+If collection of the CD is necessary for an unpaid balance, ONRR will return unused CD funds to the appellant after total settlement of the appealed issues, including applicable interest charges.

-For Federal oil and gas leases, regulations at 30 CFR 1243.201, provide that no surety instrument is required when a person representing the appellant periodically demonstrates, to the satisfaction of ONRR, that the guarantor or appellant is financially solvent or otherwise able to pay the obligation.
-Appellants must submit a written request to “self-bond” every time a new appeal is filed.
+For Federal oil and gas leases, regulations under 30 CFR 1243.201 provide that no surety instrument is required when a person representing the appellant periodically demonstrates, to the satisfaction of ONRR, that the guarantor or appellant is financially solvent or otherwise able to pay the obligation.
+The appellant must submit a written request to “self-bond” every time a new appeal is filed.
 To evaluate the financial solvency and exemption from requirements of appellants to maintain a surety related to an appeal, ONRR requires appellants to submit a consolidated balance sheet, subject to annual audit.
-In some cases, we also require copies of the most recent tax returns (up to 3 years) filed by appellants.Start Printed Page 27870
+In some cases, ONRR also requires copies of the most recent tax returns (up to three years) filed by the appellant.

-In addition, appellants must annually submit financial statements, subject to annual audit, to support their net worth.
+In addition, an appellant must annually submit financial statements, subject to annual audit, to support its net worth.
 ONRR uses the consolidated balance sheet or business information supplied to evaluate the financial solvency of a lessee, designee, or payor seeking a stay of payment obligation pending review.
-If appellants do not have a consolidated balance sheet documenting their net worth or if they do not meet the $300 million net worth requirement, ONRR selects a business information or credit reporting service to provide information concerning an appellant's financial solvency.
-ONRR charges the appellant a $50 fee each time we need to review data from a business information or credit reporting service.
-The fee covers our costs in determining an appellant's financial solvency.
+If the appellant does not have a consolidated balance sheet documenting its net worth, or if it does not meet the $300 million net worth requirement, ONRR selects a business information or credit reporting service to provide information concerning the appellant's financial solvency.
+ONRR charges the appellant a $50 fee each time it reviews data from a business information or credit reporting service.
+The fee covers ONRR's cost to determine an appellant's financial solvency.

-Appellants may choose to secure their debts by requesting to use a U.S. Treasury Security (TS).
-Appellants must file the letter of request with ONRR prior to the invoice due date.
-The TS must be a U.S. Treasury note or bond with maturity equal to or greater than 1 year.
+An appellant may choose to secure its debts by requesting to use a U.S. Treasury Security (TS).
+The appellant must file the letter of request with ONRR prior to the invoice due date.
+The TS must be a U.S. Treasury note or bond with maturity equal to or greater than one year.
 The TS must equal 120 percent of the appealed amount plus 1 year of estimated interest (necessary to protect ONRR against interest rate fluctuations).
 ONRR only accepts book-entry TS.

-We are requesting OMB's approval to continue to collect this information.
-Not collecting this information would limit the Secretary's ability to discharge the duties of the office and also may result in loss of royalty and other payments.
+ONRR is requesting OMB's approval to continue to collect this information.
+Not collecting this information would limit the Secretary's ability to discharge the duties of the office and may result in loss of royalty and other payments.
 Proprietary information submitted to ONRR under this collection is protected, and there are no questions of a sensitive nature included in this information collection.
 A response is mandatory in order to suspend compliance with an order pending appeal.